JSkimming/Castle.Core.AsyncInterceptor/README.md

 ## What's not simple about asynchronous method interception?

-When implementing `IInterceptor` the underlying the class is invoked like this:
+When implementing `IInterceptor` the underlying the method is invoked like this:

 ```c#
 public void Intercept(IInvocation invocation)